YuuuXie/Stanene_FLARE/README.md

 - The data is NOT generated from the latest version of FLARE.
 The original version of code for the data is released as [v1.0](https://github.com/YuuuuXie/Stanene_FLARE/releases/tag/v1.0), which does not predict atomic or global energy, and only predicts atomic forces.
 - But we will try catching up with the latest FLARE repository, and we recommend you to use the latest code that we provide.

-## The code consists of
+## The repo consists of

-1. On-the-fly (OTF) training of stanene
+- OTF: on-the-fly (OTF) training scripts of stanene, and postprocessing
-2. Postprocessing of OTF training
-3. Hierarchical training of stanene
+- Hierarchical: hierarchical training of stanene, and postprocessing
-4. Postprocessing of Hierarchical training
+- Convergence: force & uncertainty convergence of MGP w.r.t.
+GP in accuracy
+- Bulk: investigation of alpha & beta phases including phonon and bulk modulus, and molecular dynamics of stanene-bcc transformation
+- Liquid: LAMMPS molecular dynamics of stanene melting process, and ab-initio molecular dynamics of melted tin
+- Timing: speed comparison of different methods

+## The repo doesn't consist of

+- The dumped GP file (`.pickle` or `.json`) with training data of Sn
+- The LAMMPS coefficient file of MGP
+- The (LAMMPS & ab-initio) molecular dynamics trajectories

+because they are too large.
+The above files are available in [Materials Cloud Archive doi: 10.24435/materialscloud:cs-tf](https://archive.materialscloud.org/record/2020.99) [2]

 ## How to cite?